 The Virginia Thanksgiving Festival is held annually the first Sunday in November.
 It commemorates the December 4, 1619 arrival at Berkeley Hundred of the good ship Margaret, under the command of Captain John Woodlief.
 Woodlief, with his group of 35 settlers, sailed from Bristol, England to land at Berkeley and celebrate the first official Thanksgiving in English North America.
 Experience a re-enactment of this historic event, as well as music, games, arts and crafts, children’s activities, and a Friendship Dance led by members of the Chickahominy Tribe.
 Catered food will be available, and vendors will showcase their food, arts, crafts, and jewelry.

-The Williamsburg Harvest Celebration (November 4-13) is at the center of the original, authentic, tangible and visual story of America’s necessity for farm/sea to table cuisine.
-As the most significant U.S. trend in fine dining sweeps the nation from New York to Seattle, the Williamsburg Harvest Celebration takes visitors and culinary enthusiasts on an authentic gastronomic journey that started more than 400 years ago.
+The Williamsburg Taste Festival is at the center of the original, authentic, tangible, and visual story of America’s necessity for farm/sea to table cuisine.
+As the most significant U.S. trend in fine dining sweeps the nation from New York to Seattle, the Williamsburg Taste Festival takes visitors and culinary enthusiasts on an authentic gastronomic journey that started more than 400 years ago.